agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 {% capture file_dir %}/files/jekyll/{% endcapture %}

-[Markdown] is a great way to write; simple enough to be read as text, with all the power of HTML.
+[Markdown] is a great way to write; simple enough to be read as text, but with the ability to fall back to full HTML if required.
 I have been using it for my own notes for a decade and this site is written in Markdown using [Jekyll].

 Markdown provides a lot of syntax to simplify HTML, like `**BOLD**` to create `<strong>BOLD</strong>` text, or `> Quote` to create